Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Examples of well that require a private well construction permit include:

-A property owner who plans to construct a private water supply well must agree to place the well in a location free from known surface and subsurface contamination, have the well constructed to meet or exceed state construction standards based and the type of well it is and the well location, and have the water tested at least once to determine the quality of the groundwater.
+Any property owner who plans to construct a private water supply well must agree to place the well in a location free from known surface and subsurface contamination, have the well constructed to meet or exceed state construction standards based and the type of well needed and the well location, and have the water tested at least once to determine the quality of the groundwater.

 All well services in Iowa - including well construction and renovation or rehabilitation, pump installation and pump repairs, pressure switch and pressure tank replacement, and geothermal borehole construction requires a Iowa DNR Certified Well Contractor be present on the job site and in direct charge at the time well services are being performed.
 The rules for well contractor certification can be found in 567 Iowa Administrative Code Chapter 82.